asgardeo/asgardeo-tomcat-saml-agent/io.asgardeo.tomcat.saml.agent.sample/src/main/resources/configuration-catalog.md

 ### Private Key Password
 **Property Name:** `PrivateKeyPassword`

-**Description:** In case TLS is enabled for the application, this parameter is mandatory.
-In such cases , this parameter specifies the private key password to retrieve the private key that is used to sign Authentication Request and Logout Request messages.
+**Description:** This parameter specifies the private key password to retrieve the private key that is used to sign Authentication
+ Request and Logout Request messages.

 **Sample:**